inblockio/aqua-docs/Aqua_Whitepaper.md

 ### Witness Network

-The digital service in a distributed ledger or similar infrastructure which provides transaction security and data-symmetry for shared data within the network.
+The digital service in a distributed ledger or similar infrastructure which provides transaction security and data symmetry for shared data within the network.
+An example of a witness network would be Ethereum.

 E.g. Ethereum can be used to store a digital fingerprint of a domain snapshot of a data vault.
 A domain snapshot is the Merklized state of all witnessed hash chains being present in the data vault.
 It is required to pay the witness network for its service.
-In the case of Ethereum this is done using 'Ether'.
+In the case of Ethereum, this is done using 'Ether'.
-This in return allows the account owner to create an 'undeniable' proof that a specific revision and the previous revisions within a hash chain have existed.
+This in return allows the account owner to create an 'undeniable' proof that a specific revision and the previous revisions within a hash chain has existed.

 ### Portable Hash Chain